thedodd/giphy-api/README.md

     -v `pwd`/pg.sql:/docker-entrypoint-initdb.d/pg.sql \
     postgres
 # Build the UI.
-build -p client --release --target wasm32-unknown-unknown
+cargo build -p client --release --target wasm32-unknown-unknown
 # Run wasm-bindgen on our output WASM.
 wasm-bindgen target/wasm32-unknown-unknown/release/client.wasm --no-modules --out-dir ./static
 # Now, we run our API which will also serve our WASM bundle, HTML and other assets.